The NSW Greens believe:

-42. Oppose the creation of so-called ‘independent public schools’ in NSW as they will undermine the benefits of a system of public education.
+49. Oppose the creation of independent public schools in NSW as they will undermine the benefits of a system of public education.

 The Greens NSW will work to:

-44. Ensure the provision of appropriate English as a Second Language (ESL) teaching services.
-In particular, the restoration of student-teacher ratios to their 1987 levels or better.
+51. Ensure the provision of appropriate English as a Second Language (ESL) teaching services; in particular, the restoration of student-teacher ratios to 1987 levels or better.

-48. Ensure access by children in schools for special purposes and those attending behaviour schools to the full age-appropriate curriculum.
+55. Ensure children attending schools for special purposes, and those attending behaviour schools, have access to the full age-appropriate curriculum.

-49. Ensure that refugee and asylum seeker children are afforded access to all forms of public education without charge of fees.
+56. Ensure that refugee and asylum seeker children have access to free public education.

-50.1.
-Address the structural disadvantages that these students face in all educational settings.
+- Address the structural disadvantages that these students face in all educational settings;

-50.2.
-Include the teaching of sexual health for diverse forms of sexual interaction.
+- Include the teaching of sexual health for diverse forms of sexual interaction;

 The Greens NSW will work to:

-50. Implement fully funded, long-term programs that ensure Aboriginal and Torres Strait Islander children achieve educational outcomes equal to non-Aboriginal children within 10 years, build Aboriginal student self-esteem, and which affirm and empower Aboriginal identity and relationship with the land.
+59. Implement fully funded, long-term programs that ensure that First Nations children achieve educational outcomes equal to other children within 10 years, building their self-esteem, and affirming and empowering Aboriginal identity and relationship with the land.

-52. Build, in conjunction with Aboriginal and Torres Strait Islander communities, the capacity and confidence of Aboriginal people and address these communities' identified needs.
+60. Build, in conjunction with First Nations communities, the capacity and confidence of First Nations peoples and address these communities' identified needs.